RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Consider evidence of surrounding circumstances to determine if document intended to record entire agreement.
   - Construction of terms
     - Consider evidence of surrounding circumstances to determine if the language is ambiguous.
-  - AMBIGUOUS OR SUSCEPTIBLE OF MORE THAN ONE MEANING’
+  - AMBIGUOUS OR SUSCEPTIBLE OF MORE THAN ONE MEANING'
   - Gardiner v Agricultural and Rural Finance Pty Ltd [2007] NSWCA 235
     - [Mason J's] reference in Codelfa at 348 to the proposition that language may not only be "ambiguous" but also "susceptible of more than one meaning" invoked a concept of "ambiguity" extending to any situation in which the scope and applicability of the formulation was, for whatever reason, doubtful.'
       - [12] (Spigelman CJ)